gaurav3014/On-device-LLM/README.md

 # On-Device-LLM Chatbot

 This project is an on-device chatbot application powered by WebLLM.
-It allows users to chat with an AI agent and generate suggested queries based on webpage metadata.
+It allows users to chat with an AI model and generate suggested queries based on webpage metadata.

 ## Features
 - **Initialize and Load Models**: Choose from available models and initialize the WebLLM engine.